 A proper corrective action system detects and resolves nonconformances.
 By including the Plan-Do-Check-Act cycle in implementation efforts, launching a successful corrective action system is well within reach.

-For additional help or information on how to implement a corrective action system to achieve your full potential, don’t hesitate to get in touch with CEBOS at email@example.com or (810) 534-2222.
+For additional help or information on how to implement a corrective action system to achieve your full potential, don’t hesitate to get in touch with QAD CEBOS at firstname.lastname@example.org or (810) 534-2222.